WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 Another idea is to reconstruct the negative words, like 'not good' -> 'notgood'

+We have lots of data from Bloomberg, however the keyword may not be the corresponding news for the specific company, one way to solve that is to filter a list with target company names.
+Like facebook keyword may result in a much more correlated news than financial.

 ## Issues
 1. remove_punctuation() handles middle name (e.g., P.F -> pf)